robertorcosta/azure-docs.pt-br/articles/databox-online/azure-stack-edge-connect-powershell-interface.md

 ## <a name="next-steps"></a>Próximas etapas

-- Implante [Azure Stack Edge](azure-stack-edge-deploy-prep.md) no portal do Azure.
+- Implantar o [Azure Stack Edge Pro](azure-stack-edge-deploy-prep.md) no portal do Azure.